-Upon deregulation of the water market, your Company will have been assigned a business supplier based upon your region.
-You will not have entered a contract with this supplier, and you can switch to another supplier at any time.
+Upon deregulation of the water market, your company will have been assigned a business supplier based upon your location.
+You will not have entered a contract with this supplier, and you are free to switch to another supplier at any time.

 If your business has not entered into a fixed-term contract with a supplier, you will be free to switch to any other licensed supplier.

 How often do I have a meter reading?

 Water suppliers will request a water meter reading once each year.
 Additionally, water suppliers will do their own check of the meter once every two years.
 Water meters on business premises are often located outside so that the supplier can take a reading directly.